SQLicious/Microsoft-Power-BI-Data-Analyst-Professional-Certificate-Exercises/README.md

 ### [Course 5: Data Analysis and Visualization with Power BI](/Course5)
 - Duration: 29 hours , Rating: 4.6/5 (94 ratings)
+- Completed 20 Quizzes and 7 graded assignments
 #### In this course, I learned how to:

 - Design and format reports and dashboards with Power BI visuals